Dynamical axisymmetric compact objects in General Relativity: Solution generating techniques for axisymmetric primordial black holes

 A rather natural starting point to obtain exact solutions describing primordial black holes is to consider GR sourced by either a perfect fluid or a self-interacting scalar field.
 In the following, we shall focus on the latter, as in this case it is possible to consider a well-motivated action principle from which the field equations can be deducted.
 Within this context, the no-hair theorem already implies that none of the stationary solutions of such systems can describe a black hole (they usually correspond to naked singularities).
 However, relaxing stationarity allows one to evade the no-hair theorem such that dynamical trapped regions can form.

-In the context of Einstein-Scalar theory, a good example of this is provided by the well-known Fischer-Janis-Newman-Winicour (FJNW) solution obtained in \cite{Janis:1968zz}, which describes a static and asymptotically flat naked singularity.
-As first shown in \cite{Husain:1994uj} by Husain, Nunez, and Martinez (HNM), this solution can be generalised to a dynamical, asymptotically FRW geometry, which now contains trapped (or anti-trapped) regions.
-For spherically symmetric scalar vacuum, the relaxation of stationarity has been systematically studied by Fonarev in \cite{Fonarev:1994xq}, providing a powerful solution-generating method to construct time-dependent scalar vacuum solutions starting from static ones.
+In the context of Einstein-scalar theory, a good example of this is provided by the well-known Fischer-Janis-Newman-Winicour (FJNW) solution obtained in \cite{Janis:1968zz}, which describes a static and asymptotically flat naked singularity.
+As first shown in \cite{Husain:1994uj} by Husain, Nunez, and Martinez (HNM), this solution can be generalised to a dynamical, asymptotically FLRW geometry, which now contains trapped (or anti-trapped) regions.

+For spherically symmetric scalar vacuum geometries\footnote{Here, scalar-vacuum solutions are understood as the set of exact solutions of the Einstein-scalar system, including the presence of a self-interacting potential.}, the relaxation of stationarity has been systematically studied by Fonarev in \cite{Fonarev:1994xq}, providing a powerful solution-generating method to construct time-dependent scalar vacuum solutions starting from static ones.
 Yet, so far, this method has been restricted to the consideration of static and spherically symmetric seed geometries.

 A natural extension of these results consists of relaxing the assumptions of spherical symmetry and staticity on the given seed.
 This leads, in increasing order of complexity, to the study of the static axisymmetric case and its stationary generalisation.
 To pursue this programme, it is first necessary to establish a systematic procedure for coupling a given vacuum spacetime to a minimally coupled scalar field.
 In this regard, any static and axisymmetric vacuum solution, regardless of the presence of additional symmetries, can be promoted to a solution of the Einstein–Scalar theory through Buchdahl’s theorem \cite{Buchdahl:1959nk,Barrientos:2024uuq}.
 As we shall see, this result naturally combines with Fonarev’s method, enabling the construction of dynamical hairy spacetimes beyond spherical symmetry.
 Relaxing staticity, however, is a more delicate task.
 Buchdahl’s theorem applies only under the assumption of staticity, at least in four dimensions.
 However, the theorem of Eris and Gürses, which is valid for any circular, stationary, and axisymmetric spacetime—i.e., for the entire Weyl–Lewis–Papapetrou class—offers a broader mechanism to construct exact solutions within the Einstein–Scalar theory in the stationary and axisymmetric setting \cite{Barrientos:2025abs}.
 Whether the general framework of Eris–Gürses can be consistently adapted to Fonarev’s scheme to generate dynamical rotating configurations remains an open question.
 In the appendix \ref{appA}, we discuss the main obstacles that prevent a straightforward combination of the two approaches.